AvaloniaUI/avalonia-docs/docs/tutorials/todo-list-app/main-window-content.md

 ## Examine the XAML

-This XAML is similar in may ways to the user control XAML you had a lookup on the previous page.
+This XAML is similar in many ways to the user control XAML you had a lookup on the previous page.
 Specifically, here you added:

 ```markup
 <Window ... xmlns:views="clr-namespace:ToDoList.Views" ...>